 VW e-up!
 Range

-Official NEDC Range
+Official WLTP Range

-VW e-up!93 miles
+VW e-up!159 miles

-VW e-up!74 miles
+VW e-up!143 miles

 |Type 2 – Slow & Fast||CCS – Rapid|

-It is worth noting that these times are only a guide as very rarely will an EV driver want to charge from 0%, preferring instead to keep some battery charge in hand.
-Other factors that might vary the charging time – either reducing it or extending the time taken – include the issue of battery capacities having upper and lower charge restrictions to extend battery life and protect against potential damage, and charging rates slowing down as maximum charge approaches.
+Note that the times shown are only a guide, as very rarely will an EV need to be fully charged from 0%.
+Other factors that might vary the charging time include ambient temperature, in-vehicle energy loads, any upper and lower charge restrictions to extend battery life and protect against potential damage, and charging rates slowing down as the maximum charge is reached.